ethereum-optimism/optimism-tutorial/cross-dom-bridge-eth/README.md

 The sample code is in `index.js`, execute it.
 After you execute it, wait.
 It is not unusual for each operation to take minutes on Goerli.
-On the production network the withdrawals take around a week each, because of the [challenge period](https://community.optimism.io/docs/developers/bridge/messaging/#understanding-the-challenge-period).
+On OP Mainnet the withdrawals take around a week each, because of the [challenge period](https://community.optimism.io/docs/developers/bridge/messaging/#understanding-the-challenge-period).

 ### Expected output